-Coronavirus deaths in Italy overtake China as economic damage mounts
+Rich nations pump aid into battered economy as coronavirus deaths in Italy overtake China

 In Britain, small gin distilleries have started producing hand sanitizer amid a national shortage, a trend mirrored across the globe from Australia to the United States.

-And Monaco cancelled its showcase Formula One Grand Prix, the most famous and glamorous race on the calendar, in another high-profile sporting casualty of the epidemic.
+And Monaco canceled its showcase Formula One Grand Prix, the most famous and glamorous race on the calendar, in another high-profile sporting casualty of the epidemic.

-Reporting by Reuters bureaux around the world; Writing by Marius Zaharia, Andrew Cawthorne, Nick Macfie and Lisa Shumaker; Editing by Mark Heinrich and Bill Berkrot
+Reporting by Reuters bureaux around the world; Writing by Marius Zaharia, Andrew Cawthorne and Nick Macfie; Editing by Mark Heinrich and Bill Berkrot